posted by Guest blogger - Larissa Olenicoff | 7 Comments

 1. Skopje, Macedonia

-Even though there’s quite a bit of Socialist architecture and concrete (the city had to be almost entirely rebuilt after 80% of it was destroyed by a 6.9 earthquake in 1963), Skopje is a still a fantastic mix of Islamic and Christian culture.
+Along with some impressive political buildings (the city had to be almost entirely rebuilt after 80% of it was destroyed by a 6.9 earthquake in 1963), Skopje is a still a fantastic mix of Islamic and Christian culture.
 Mosques, churches, hammans and monuments to saints can all be found in the city centre, not to mention Stara Charshija, the largest bazaar in the Balkans outside Istanbul.
 A few other points of interest are the newly rebuilt Macedonia Square, the Stone Bridge which dates back to the 6th Century, Kale Fortress (though at present you can’t enter), and a museum dedicated to Mother Teresa, one of Skopje’s most famous natives.

 Where to stay: Shanti Hostel and Shanti Hostel 2 truly became my ‘home away from home’ in Skopje.
 The two are literally around the corner from one another in a very convenient location.
 Rooms were very clean and they have all the amenities one would need – free breakfast, strong WiFi, laundry, comfy common areas, and awesome patios to chill.
 The owners and staff were all out of this world and not only made sure everyone was comfortable, but also that we were all having a really great time in Skopje.